telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/AngularJS/pre-select-items.md

 ---
-title: Pre-select Items on Load
+title: Preselect Items on Load
-page_title: Pre-select Items on Load | Kendo UI MultiSelect
+page_title: Preselect Items on Load | Kendo UI MultiSelect
 description: "Learn how to pre-select items on load in the Kendo UI MultiSelect widget."
 slug: howto_preselect_itemson_load_angular_multiselect
 ---

-# Pre-select Items on Load
+# Preselect Items on Load

-The example below demonstrates how to pre-select items in the Kendo UI MultiSelect without loading the whole source in AngularJS.

 > **Important**
 >
-> The values should be objects.
-The approach will not work with primitive values.
-For more details on this issue, refer to the articles about:
+> The approach described in this article does not work with primitive values.
+This means that the values have to be of the complex type (objects).
+For more details on this issue, refer to:
 > * [The `k-value-primitive` attribute]({% slug angularjs_integration_directives %}#the-k-value-primitive-attribute)
 > * [MVVM value binding]({% slug valuebinding_mvvm_kendoui %}#data-bound-widgets-and-value-binding)

-To function correctly, run this example in the Dojo.
+The following example demonstrates how to preselect items in the Kendo UI MultiSelect without loading the whole source in AngularJS.
+To ensure the proper functioning of the example, run it in the Dojo.

 ###### Example